You’re going to DEVOUR my savory, crustless quiche lorraine!

 - Once cooked, place bacon on paper towels to absorb excess grease.

-- In a large bowl, whisk together the eggs heavy cream and remaining salt until combined.
-Stir in the mozzarella.
+- In a large bowl, whisk together the eggs, heavy cream, salt, pepper, cayenne pepper, and nutmeg until combined.
+Stir in the cheese.

-- Once cooled, stir in pancetta, kale and onions.
+- Once cooled, stir in bacon, onions, and leeks.

-- Bake quiche for 20-25 minutes.
-The quiche is done when the edges begin to brown and the center is firm.
+- Pour quiche into the greased pan, and bake for 20-25 minutes.
+You'll know the quiche is done once the edges begin to brown and the center is firm.

-- Allow the quiche to cool for 10 minutes before cutting and enjoy!
+- Allow quiche to cool for 10 minutes before slicing, and enjoy!

 Haven’t quite got enough of quiche recipes yet?!
 Fear not, I’ve got you covered with these healthy breakfast list: